 There are no known mineral resources located on the project site.
-The urbanized and developed nature of the project site and vicinity would preclude the extraction of any such resources.
 No impacts would result.

-b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan specific plan or other land \boxtimes general plan, specific plan or other land use plan?
+b) Result in the loss of availability of a

+locally important mineral resource

+recovery site delineated on a local \times

+general plan, specific plan or other land use plan?